Examples

 Next we construct an appropriate GNN architecture, as illustrated below.
 Here, our goal is to construct a point estimator, however any other kind of estimator (see Estimators) can be constructed by simply substituting the appropriate estimator class in the final line below:

-# Spatial weight function constructed using 0-1 basis functions
+# Spatial weight functions: continuous surrogates for 0-1 basis functions

 h_max = 0.15 # maximum distance to consider